muraiki/pokervis/README.md

 # pokervis

 The beginnings of a poker odds visualization program in Clojurescript using Monte Carlo simulation.
 C2 is used for image visualization.
-It currently only works in Chrome, but I'm working on that!
+It should work in Chrome, Firefox, IE 10, and Safari 6 or greater.

 # How to use